singnet/dnn-model-services/Services/gRPC/CNTK_ImageRecon/README.md

 ### 3. Running the service:

+- To get the `YOUR_AGENT_ADDRESS` you must have already published a service (check this [link](https://github.com/singnet/wiki/tree/master/tutorials/howToPublishService)).
 - Create the SNET Daemon's config JSON file.
 It must looks like this:
 ```
 $ cd Services/gRPC/CNTK_ImageRecon